chanonroy/expo/docs/pages/versions/unversioned/sdk/camera.md

   - **quality (_number_)** -- Specify the quality of compression, from 0 to 1.
 0 means compress for small size, 1 means compress for maximum quality.
   - **base64 (_boolean_)** -- Whether to also include the image data in Base64 format.
   - **exif (_boolean_)** -- Whether to also include the EXIF data for the image.
-  - **onPictureSaved (_function_)** -- A callback invoked when picture is saved.
-If set, the promise of this method will resolve immediately with no data after picture is captured.
-The data that it should contain will be passed to this callback.
+  - **onPictureSaved (_function_)** -- A callback invoked when the picture is saved.
+If set, the promise of this method will resolve immediately with no data after the picture is captured.
+The data that it contains will be passed to this callback.
 If displaying or processing a captured photo right after taking it is not your case, this callback lets you skip waiting for it to be saved.
   - **skipProcessing (_boolean_)** - Android only.
 If set to `true`, camera skips orientation adjustment and returns an image straight from the device's camera.
 If enabled, `quality` option is discarded (processing pipeline is skipped as a whole).
 Although enabling this option reduces image delivery time significantly, it may cause the image to appear in a wrong orientation in the `Image` component (at the time of writing, it does not respect EXIF orientation of the images).
     > **Note**: Enabling **skipProcessing** would cause orientation uncertainty. `Image` component does not respect EXIF stored orientation information, that means obtained image would be displayed wrongly (rotated by 90°, 180° or 270°).
 Different devices provide different orientations.
 For example some Sony Xperia or Samsung devices don't provide correctly oriented images by default.
 To always obtain correctly oriented image disable **skipProcessing** option.